rackerlabs/otter/doc/getting_started.rst

 Autoscale is an API based tool that enables you to scale your application by adding or removing servers based on monitoring events, a schedule, or arbitrary webhooks.

+Note: Autoscale can also scale Cloud Orchestration stacks, but this is not covered in this document.
+See :ref:`Autoscale Concepts <concepts>` for more information.

 Autoscale functions by linking three services:

 - Monitoring (such as Monitoring as a Service)